 Even though Stephanie Meyer has reached many, many people of all backgrounds and ages with her novels, she was primarily marketing to readers who were fans of Young Adult (YA) romance when Twilight was released in 2008.

-Twilight centers on a heroine at the peak of her adolescence, and as much as Twilight is a fantasy book, it’s also a coming-of-age book.
+Twilight centers on a heroine at the peak of her adolescence, and as much as it is a fantasy book, it’s also a coming-of-age book.
 That’s a massive market for YA, which made it a hit for book sales in that area.

-Knowing who will react positively to your book is a key aspect of starting the writing process because it branches out to all other areas you will cover before it officially hits shelves.
+Knowing who will react positively to your book is a key aspect of starting the writing process because it branches out to all other areas you will cover before it officially hits the shelves.

 Your genre will point you to where your future audience gathers on the internet, what your cover should look like, and how you decide to market your book.

-Make an author website
+2. Create an author website

 An author’s website is a great way to have one central place for your readers to know all about you.